 Most people are confused with the Nvidia Architecture and naming.
-In this article, I will like to explain a bit about the different Nvidia architecture, graphics cards, and the timeline when they were released.
+In this article, I would like to explain the different Nvidia architecture, graphics cards, and the release timeline.

 Also, it’s fascinating to see how much improvement is there in the technology and performance of graphics cards.

-I have been gaming and playing with graphics cards for the last 25 years.
-One of the first graphics cards that I bought from Nvidia was the GeForce 2 MX-400, released in 2001 (19 years back).
+I have been gaming and playing with graphics cards for the last 20+ years.
+One of the first graphics cards I bought from Nvidia was the GeForce 2 MX-400, released in 2001 (19 years back).

-The MX-400 came with just 32 MB of VRAM with 200 MHz GPU clock speed.
+The MX-400 came with just 32 MB of VRAM with a 200 MHz GPU clock speed.
 It was manufactured using a 180 nm manufacturing process.
-It was really great then but is nothing compared to the computing power that comes with the latest Ampere based cards like RTX 3080 or RTX 3090.
+It was great then but is nothing compared to the computing power that comes with the latest Ampere-based cards like RTX 3080 or RTX 3090.

 Nvidia Fermi vs. Kepler Vs. Maxwell Vs. Pascal Vs. Turing Vs. Ampere